Lab 2 – The display of oceanographic data

 How do oceanographers display data to help them answer scientific questions?

-- Identify key components of a scientific graph (axes scales, legends, multiple y-axes).
+- LO1.
+Identify key components of a scientific graph (axes scales, legends, multiple y-axes).

-- Recognize graph types commonly used in oceanography (time series, station profile, vertical section contour plot, bubble or vector map)
+- LO3.
+Recognize graph types commonly used in oceanography (time series, station profile, vertical section contour plot, bubble or vector map).

-- Discover that real-world data can be quite variable
+- LO4.
+Discover that real-world data can be quite variable.

 X-axis, Y-axis variables

-Real data is messy.
+Real data can sometimes be very messy.
 It often shows a trend that looks messy because of natural variability.
 What causes variability?
-It can be any number of things.
-For example, in the ocean several things can make the water move.
+It can be any number of things, for example, in the ocean water movement can have multiple sources.
 So there may be a wind driven current in one direction that when plotted shows variability, oscillations back and forth every 12 hours.
 These oscillations are due to the tide.
-If you were to plot the distance traveled by something floating in the water you would see a gradual movement in the direction of the wind driven current with some sloshing back and forth.
+If you were to plot the distance traveled by a floating object in the water you would see a gradual movement in the direction of the wind driven current with some sloshing back and forth.
 Analyzing such data requires identifying the trend and the variability, in this case the tidal oscillations.

-- Why do oceanographers plot some data with the y-axis showing a depth of zero at the top and increasing depth as you go down?
+Why do oceanographers plot some data with the y-axis showing a depth of zero at the top and increasing depth as you go down the y-axis?

-- If you wanted to create a graph that showed how you have grown since you were a baby, what would you plot on the x-axis and what would you plot on the y-axis?
+If you wanted to create a graph that showed how a dolphin has grown since it was born, what would you plot on the x-axis and what would you plot on the y-axis?